ymich9963/mdnotes.nvim/README.md

 ### 🖇️ Wikilinks
 - Rename link references and the file itself using `:Mdn rename_link_references`.
 - Show the references of a Wikilink by hovering over the link and executing `:Mdn show_references`.
-- Show references of the current buffer with `:Mdn show_references_curr_buf`.
+Also show references of the current buffer when not hovering over a Wikilink.

 ### 👩‍💼 Asset Management
 - Use `:Mdn cleanup_unused_assets` to easily cleanup assets that you no longer use.